Skip to content

 # ?name=laptop&category=electronics

-# SQL: WHERE name='laptop' AND category='electronics'
+# SQL: WHERE name = 'laptop' AND category = 'electronics'

-OR Operator
+OR

 class ProductFilterSet(FilterSet):